Towards the dual motivic Steenrod algebra in positive characteristic: Reduction to smoothness of Eilenberg--MacLane spectra

 As a consequence, the right adjoint $f_* \colon \SH(S) \to \SH(T)$ preserves coproducts.

-\begin{proof} Since $S$ is Noetherian and of finite Krull dimension, the category $\Sm_S$ is essentially small; c.f. \cite{DundasRO03}*{\S 2}.
+\begin{proof} Since $S$ is Noetherian and of finite Krull dimension, the category $\Sm_S$ is essentially small; see \cite{DundasRO03}*{\S 2}.
 Via the Yoneda embedding, view an object $X$ of $\Sm_S$ as a motivic space over $S$.
 Its suspension spectrum $\Si^{\infty} X_+$ is a compact object of $\SH(S)$.
-As $X$ ranges over isomorphism classes of objects in $\Sm_S$, the objects $\Si^{0,q} \Si^{\infty} X_+$ with integers $q \leq 0$ form a generating set of $\SH(S)$.
+As $X$ ranges over isomorphism classes of objects in $\Sm_S$, the objects $\Si^{0,q} \Si^{\infty} X_+$ with integers $q \leq 0$ form a generating set of $\SH(S)$; see \cite{DuggerI05}*{Proposition~9.2} or \cite{Morel04int}*{Example~5.8, Proposition~5.1.14}.
 Now, for $Y$ in $\Sm_T$, the pullback

 is compact in $\SH(S)$.
-By Lemma~\ref{le:CompactnessCoprod}, $f^*$ preserves compactness. \end{proof}
+By Lemma~\ref{lem:CompactnessCoprod}, $f^*$ preserves compactness. \end{proof}